JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/using-packages-from-npm.md

 ```
 </div>

-Please note that if we are using CommonJS as a target, the `@Js(Non)Module` annotations need to be adjusted accordingly.
+Please note that if we are using CommonJS as a target, the `@JsModule` and `@JsNonModule` annotations need to be adjusted accordingly.

 This JavaScript function can now be used just like a regular Kotlin function.
 Because we provided type information in the header file (as opposed to simply defining parameter and return type to be `dynamic`), proper compiler support and type-checking is also available.